 Insoluble nanoparticles in cosmetic products are essentially used as UV-filters or preservatives.
 Some minerals, if used on a nanoscale, become invisible but still absorb UV radiation.
 These UV-filtering substances are increasingly used for broad-band sun protection including UVA radiation.
 The advantage of mineral UV-filters is that they usually do not cause cutaneous adverse effects such as contact allergies.

-In any case, according to the legal framework in the EU, any use has to be supported by a product information file with safety data which is controlled by the competent authority in the market.
+According to the legal framework in the EU, any use of nanoparticles has to be supported by a product information file with safety data which is controlled by the competent authority in the market.

 According to Art.16(10a) the Commission has to consult all EU country authorities and publish a catalogue of all nanomaterials used in cosmetic products placed on the market, including those used as UV-filters, colourants and preservatives in a different section, indicating the categories of cosmetic products and the reasonably foreseeable exposure conditions.